What to do at the Sarasin Bridge?

-At the contrary of what we thought, the old bridge wasn’t demolished.
-Instead they transformed into a smart pedestrian bridge with an elevated central section, allowing beautiful photos of the bay and special events to be held.
+Contrary to what we thought, the old bridge wasn’t demolished.
+Instead, they transformed into a smart pedestrian bridge with an elevated central section, allowing beautiful photos of the bay and special events to be held.

 Where to Eat at Sarasin Bridge?

 Rimpan Seafood is a lot more fun and very local.
-It is literally hidden on a tiny beach next to the bridge, on the Phuket side.
-Here you can sit in those old fashion bamboo huts by the sea and admire the channel that separates Phuket from mainland.
-The restaurant is on the beach in the shade of trees and serves some great seafood at very good price.
-Read more
+It is hidden on a tiny beach next to the bridge, on the Phuket side.
+Here you can sit in those old-fashioned bamboo huts by the sea and admire the channel separating Phuket from the mainland.
+The restaurant is on the beach in the shade of trees and serves some great seafood at an excellent price.

 Past the bridge, on the mainland, is a line of local roadside stalls, the way they like to do in Thailand.
-Each stall sells basically the same things, which here is mostly those famous Phuket Pineapples and those huge scary looking coconut crabs.
+Each stall sells the same things, mostly those famous Phuket Pineapples and those huge scary-looking coconut crabs.
 It’s fun to stop by for a photo.

-Just past the bridge are some fantastic beaches with no one on them but you: Natai beach and Pilai Beach.
+Just past the bridge are Natai beach and Pilai beach, two fantastic beaches with no one but you.

-Before the bridge, on the Phuket side you could stop at the ‘Phuket Gateway’, a small shopping village erected at the wrong place, hoping that people would stop on the way in or out of the island.
-Just as you can expect, no one stops there: if you just arrive in Phuket, you just want to reach your destination.
-If you are leaving the island, you are on your way to somewhere and it would take something a little more impressive to stop you.
+Before the bridge, on the Phuket side, you could stop at the ‘Phuket Gateway’, a small shopping village erected at the wrong place, hoping that people would stop in or out of the island.
+But, just as you can expect, no one stops there: if you arrive in Phuket, you want to reach your destination.
+If you are leaving the island, you are on your way somewhere, and it would take something more impressive to stop you.

 Exploring the small beaches next to the bridge is also fun.
-The first small one is home to the Rimpan Seafood as mentioned earlier.
-The second, called Pak Phra Beach is where people wash and bathe in… jellyfish! (read about it here)
+The first small one is home to Rimpan Seafood, as mentioned earlier.
+The second, Pak Phra Beach, is where people wash and bathe in jellyfish!

-A little further is the fantastic and deserted Sai Kaew beach. it’s a bit of walk but it’s so worth it.
+A little further is the fantastic and deserted Sai Kaew beach.
+It’s a bit of a walk, but it’s worth it.